Mike Schneck

-Michael Louis Schneck (born August 4, 1977) is a former American football long snapper who played in the National Football League (NFL) for eleven seasons.
-He played college football for the University of Wisconsin.
+Michael Louis Schneck (born August 4, 1977) is an American former professional football player who was a long snapper for 11 seasons in the National Football League (NFL).
+He played college football for the Wisconsin Badgers.
 He was signed by the Pittsburgh Steelers as an undrafted free agent in 1999, and also played for the Buffalo Bills and Atlanta Falcons.

-Early years
+Early life and education

 Schneck attended Whitefish Bay High School, where in addition to handling longsnapping duties, he was a two-time All-League linebacker and the team captain and the Team MVP as a senior.

+Schneck was a long snapper for the Wisconsin Badgers football team.
+He earned a business degree at the University of Wisconsin.

 Professional career

 Pittsburgh Steelers

 Beginning in 1999, Schneck spent the first six years of his career as the Steelers' long snapper.

 Buffalo Bills

 He was signed as a free agent by the Bills in 2005.
 Schneck was selected to his first Pro Bowl in 2005, alongside teammate Brian Moorman.
 He was released by the Bills during final cuts on September 1, 2007.